What is chronic pelvic pain?

 - Reduction of anxiety and depression using counseling, medicines or both

-Why choose Children's Colorado for your daughter's pelvic pain?
+Why choose Children's Colorado to treat chronic pelvic pain?

-Our board-certified pediatric and adolescent gynecologists have specialized training in the reproductive health concerns of girls of all ages.
-We understand the complex changes that occur before and during puberty, and can recognize both common and rare causes of pelvic pain in girls, teens and young women.
+Our board-certified pediatric and adolescent gynecologists have specialized training in the reproductive health concerns no matter the age.
+We understand the complex changes that occur before and during puberty and can recognize both common and rare causes of pelvic pain.

-We will put both you and your daughter at ease by carefully explaining her medical condition and discussing the various options for treatment.
-We will also support your family with follow-up care or consultation with your primary care doctor as needed.
+We will put both you and your child at ease by carefully explaining the medical condition and discussing the various options for treatment.
+We will also support your family with follow-up care or consultation with the primary care doctor as needed.

 - A Headache in the Pelvis: A New Understanding and Treatment for Chronic Pelvic Pain Syndromes, 6th edition, David Wise, PhD, and Rodney Anderson, MD